mixu/markdown-styles/readme.md

 # markdown-styles

 Converts Markdown files to HTML, with over a dozen builtin themes.
-The new `v2.0` release (Jan 2014) includes a ton of enhancements!
+The new `v2.0` release includes a ton of enhancements!

 Looking for something to generate a blog from Markdown files?
 Check out [ghost-render](https://github.com/mixu/ghost-render).

 ## Features

 - `v2.0` is a major rewrite, with significant usability improvements; the core has been rewritten to use object mode streams via [pipe-iterators](https://github.com/mixu/pipe-iterators).
-- Includes 15+ ready-made CSS stylesheets for Markdown, see the bottom of the readme for screenshot.
+- Includes 15+ ready-made CSS stylesheets for Markdown, see the bottom of the readme for screenshots.
 - Reuse the stylesheets or use the `generate-md` tool to convert a folder of Markdown files to HTML using one of the built-in layouts or a custom layout.
 - Completely static output is easy to host anywhere.
 - Metadata support: Each file can include additional metadata in a header section (new in 2.0!), such as the page title and author name which can then be used in the layout.